IBMProjectEventStore/fdp-killrweather-event-store/README.md

 * [Model Server](https://github.com/lightbend/fdp-killrweather-event-store/tree/develop/killrweather-modelserver/src/main)
 is an implementation of model serving, based on Akka Streams, responsible for weather prediction based on the model, generated leveraging IBM DSX.

+## Prerequisites

+Two Fast Data Platform services are required: Kafka and HDFS.
+(While Spark is also used, the DC/OS Spark _service_ is not required.)
+Follow the instructions in the Fast Data Platform documentation for installing the platform and these two components.

 ## Configuring application

 Application is configured using [typesafe config](https://github.com/lightbend/config).